Stabaoc/Octopus/README.md

 This is a complete unit test.In fact,exporting Excel only needs two steps:

-1. Create a `ConfigFactory` instance from XML config file
+1. Create a `ConfigFactory` instance from XML config file for getting `Config` object
 2. Call `Octopus.writeOneSheet()` and pass exporting file,configFactory,name of sheet and data

 Here is exporting excel file